liberjul/CONSTAXv2/docs/source/tutorial3.rst

 This is a tutorial about how to generate a reference database, that can be used with CONSTAX. from the SILVA database that contains Bacteria and Archaea sequences.

-First thig to do is to download the SILVA reference database here.
+First thing to do is to download the SILVA reference database here.

-Then, the best way is to create a script (it can be and ``.sh`` file or a ``.sb`` file depending if you are running CONSTAX locally or on the MSU hpcc) that generates the Bacteria and the Archaea ``fasta`` files and directly concatenate them together.
+Then, the best way is to create a script (it can be and ``.sh`` file or a ``.sb`` file depending if you are running CONSTAX locally or on the MSU HPCC) that generates the Bacteria and the Archaea ``fasta`` files and directly concatenate them together.

 This is how the content of the ``.sh`` file should look like